AdobeDocs/experience-platform.en/help/destinations/api/activate-segments-file-based-destinations.md

 **Response with an example schema**

 Inspect the response you obtain when performing the call above.
-You need to drill down into the response to find the object `connectionSpec.targetSpec.attributes.partnerSchema.jsonSchema`
+You need to drill down into the response to find the object `targetSpec.attributes.partnerSchema.jsonSchema`

 +++ Response to get partner schema for the output schema